>

 writing and performing throughout the U.S. and in Hong Kong,

-England, Indonesia, Thailand and Canada.
+England, Indonesia, Thailand, Japan and Canada.

 He

-is founder and curator of "Treasure in the House",
+was founder and curator of Treasure in the House, L.A.s

-L.A.s first Asian Pacific American performance and
+first Asian Pacific American performance and visual art festival,

-visual art festival, presented at Highways Performance Space
+presented at Highways Performance Space in Santa Monica since

-by the ghost of Bruce Lee, is still in development with possibilities
+American girl who is visited by the ghost of Bruce Lee, Be

 Kwong